 Want to reduce taxable income and the dough you have to fork over to the IRS?
 You may not have considered some work expenses — uniforms, for example — that fall under the category of miscellaneous deductions.
 So here's the deal: Itemize deductions rather than take the standard deduc [...]Continue Reading

 The University of South Florida (USF) Alumni Association honored the 2014 USF Fast 56 – the fastest growing USF alumni owned or led businesses in the world – at a celebration held Friday, April 11, in the Marshall Student Center Ballroom at USF Tampa.

-Fredrick Jam [...]Continue Reading
+Fredrick James led by [...]Continue Reading

 The tax law changes in 2013 for small business owners aren’t as monumental as those for individual taxpayers

 Alert: There are still plenty of tax-saving opportunities for businesses at the end of the year.
-In fact, you might take advantage of several generous provisions included in [...]Continue Reading
+In fact, you might take advantage of several generous provisions included in the [...]Continue Reading

 For most taxpayers, year-end tax planning usually means accelerating deductions into the current year while postponing taxable income to the next year.
 And then you do the same thing the following year.